noahhefner/website/content/posts/python-containerization/index.md

 CMD ["python", "main.py"]
 ```

-The first stage of this Dockerfile is the "build" stage.
-In this stage, we pull in the `uv` binary, create the virtual environment, and download our dependencies.
+The first stage of this Dockerfile is the "builder" stage.
+In this stage, we create the virtual environment, and download our dependencies.

-The second stage of the Dockerfile is the "run" stage.
+The second stage of the Dockerfile is the "runner" stage.
 Since we're stating this stage from a bare `python:alpine` image, we don't inherit the `uv` binary from the first stage.
-In this stage, we simply copy over the virtual environment files that were created in the build stage and execute the script.
+In this stage, we simply copy over the virtual environment files that were created in the builder stage and execute the script.

 We can build the image with the following command: